 Contact An Experienced Criminal Defense Attorney

-At The Law Offices of Sean F. Leslie, we understand the stress involved when facing criminal charges, and we can help you understand the benefits of a diversion program.
+At the Leslie Legal Group, we understand the stress involved when facing criminal charges, and we can help you understand the benefits of a diversion program.
 Our skilled attorneys can help you reduce your charges, or even get them dismissed entirely.
 Let us put our criminal defense experience to work for you.
 Contact us today for a consultation.